foxoman/nebula-pulse-zed-theme/README.md

 ## Overview

-Nebula Pulse is a vibrant, dark theme for the Zed editor, designed to provide an immersive coding experience with its cosmic-inspired color palette.
-This theme combines deep space blues with pulsating accent colors, creating a visually striking yet comfortable environment for long coding sessions.
+Nebula Themes are a set of cosmic-inspired themes for the Zed editor, crafted to deliver an immersive and visually engaging coding experience.
+Drawing inspiration from popular themes in Vim and VS Code, Nebula blends deep space tones with vibrant accent colors for both aesthetics and readability.
+Originally developed with Nim language support in mind, these themes are ideal for long, focused coding sessions.

 ## Screenshot
 ### Nebula Pulse